jeduden/longword/README.md

 ### Database Selection

-The default database was chosen.
-It works out of the box and is simple to setup because it doesn't require it's own service.
+The default database (sqlite) was chosen.
+It works out of the box and is simple to setup because it doesn't require its own service.

 Most other databases (Postgres, Mysql, MongoDB, Redis, ... ) would also be potential candidates if the business case would have been more complex and the scaling